Welcome

 Faithful

-Our response today is, “Son of the living God, have mercy on us.”
+Our response today is, “Lord, let your light shine on us.”

 For all those who have asked for our prayers.
 For those who are surrounded by anxiety, sickness, addiction, grief, incarceration, those who suffer in silence.
 For all who feel they have no one praying for them.
 For all those who have died who we now mention out loud and those we remember in the silence of our hearts ... «pause» ...
 We pray ...